The Different Types of Mold Found in Homes: A Guide for Homeowners

-A Homeowners Guide to Different Types of Household Mold
+Types of Mold

-When it comes to mold, knowing just a little information can be worse than knowing none.
-You might remember the black mold panic in the early ’90s, when the toxic substance was blamed for sickening many in Cleveland.
-But there are actually more than 100,000 different kinds of that can fester inside and outside your house.
+When it comes to mold in your home, knowing just a little information can be worse than knowing none.
+Do you recall the black mold panic in the early ’90s?
+When the toxic substance was blamed for sickening many in Cleveland.
+Do you know that there are actually more than 100,000 different types of mold species that can fester inside and outside your house?
+It’s a stark reality, especially for South Florida homeowners.

 One positive outcome of the Cleveland case, though, is that it raised awareness of the presence of mold in homes with standing water, leaks, moisture, and high humidity.
 Better safe than sorry, of course.
 But if you spot dark mold in your home, don’t panic.
-Leave the area until you’re wearing proper safety gear, or leave it to the experts.
+Leave the area until you’re wearing proper safety gear, or leave it to the mold removal experts.
 It could be any of the following usual suspects, which are pretty much considered the dirty dozen.

 Acremonium